20centaurifux/efind-website/docs/extensions.md

 ## What are extensions?

 Extensions are custom functions that can be used to filter search results.
-Hence, you are only allowed to use these functions *after* the search expression.
+Therefore, you are only allowed to use these functions *after* the search expression.

 Custom functions return always a whole number.
 The "image_width" function from the [gdk-pixbuf extension]((http://github.com/20centaurifux/efind-gdkpixbuf)) is a good example.
 You can search for JPEG files wider than 800 pixels with the following command: